 Important Plan Changes for Tufts Health Plan Senior Care Options (HMO-SNP) Members

 This article will be updated with new information as it becomes available.
-Last updated 7/29/21.
-The Massachusetts state of emergency will no longer be in place as of June 15, 2021.
-Some policy changes have been reinstated, effective August 7, 2021.
+Last updated on 05/10/2023.
+The Federal Public Health Emergency will no longer be in place as of May 12, 2023.
+As a result, some policy changes may be reinstated.